QuantLet/Styleguide-and-FAQ/Userguide.md

 #### Required Meta-Information
 1. Name of Quantlet (e.g. SFEDAXlogreturns)
 2. Published in Book / Paper
-3. Description - at least 10 words should begin the verb and with the capital, e.g.
+3. Description - at least 10 words; should begin with a verb and with capital letters, e.g.
 "Plots the time series ..."
 4. Keywords - at least 5 words (the more the merrier) from the [keyword list](http://quantnet.wiwi.hu-berlin.de/index.php?p=searchResults&w=allkeywords&sort=f) only
 4. See also - mention related Quantlets
 5. Author - check for existing authors on the [website](http://quantnet.hu-berlin.de/) [if new, than write [New] in this field]
+6. Submitted - state your name and the time of submission
-6. Datafile
+7. Datafile
-7. _Input (optional)_ - Should contain some new info, which is not written
+8. _Input (optional)_ - Should contain some new info, which is not written
 in other meta-info fields
-8. _Output (optional)_ - Should contain some new info, which is not written
+9. _Output (optional)_ - Should contain some new info, which is not written
 in other meta-info fields
-9. Example - check whether there is appropriate info on the website.
+10. Example - check whether there is appropriate info on the website.
 Should contain some new info, which is not written in other meta-info fields

 #### Example of complete and correct header